Airrr17/LoRa_messenger/README.md

 - DS3231 RTC, as stm32's RTC wont _increment_ time without power (of course with Vbat present).
 My bad. $0.74
 - RA-02 LoRa module. $3.37

-*To communicate youll need atleast two devices :)!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+*_To communicate youll need at least two devices :)!!!!!!_

-Modify source for MAX/MIN X/Y touch, depens on tft.
-Some touch screens is mirrored on some axis, see source.
-LoRa setting can be modified (SpreadingFactor, Bandwidth, CodingRate and syncWord).
+# VERSION 1.1 update (23.05.21):
+Since v1.1 you don't need to calibrate touch positions anymore.
+Not even compile the sources.
+Wire up all together.
+Burn _bin_ provided (STLink or any) then insert formatted SD card and setup will begin.
+You will be prompted to move stylus over corners until counter became 0.
+Just follow the instructions on the screen.
+Then setup will create "config.txt" file on SD root.
+First four lines is calibrated X-Y positions.
+Do not change!
+Others are for LORA setup.
+Changing those values leads to communication variants.
+Two or more units with the same settings only will communicate.
+To repeat setup process delete settings.txt or command "resetconfig" then send.

++v1.1 Much more debug information printed on screen during boot or setup.
++v1.1 Current LORA settings are displayed at startup.
++v1.1 To set time and date use command  "TssmmhhWDDMMYYYY" (ie T003201123052021) W = 1 - Sunday, 2 - Monday, and so on.
+      Then press send.
++v1.1 Here is _LoRa-Heltek.ino_ for HELTEK LoRa32 (esp32) board.
+This provides compatible hardware for communication tests.
+Already assembled board.
+Thus you can set up only one LoRa_messenger and test settings or range with heltek.
+Software prints last received message on OLED and sends packets on PRG button press.

 All messages are logged to SD card in 'current date's filename' (ie 29092019).
-Received messages are logged to SD with their RSSI and SNR values for better debuging.
+Received messages are logged to SD with their RSSI, SNR and FreqErr values for better debuging.
 Log line example:
-05.10.19  19:37:36  Rx: Hello AAA No:0   With RSSI: -23 SNR: 12.00
+23.02.20  04:10:43  Rx: Hello AAA No:0 >>> RSSI: -55 SNR: 11.00 freqErr: 582

 How far you can communicate?
 It's complex question depends on so many parameters.
 There is no proper answer.
 Some peoples achived thousands of kilometers within line of sight with directional antenna.
 The last word: